 According to the city, 42 percent of medical calls received by the Seattle Fire Department fell into that category, meaning that a full roll-out of a fire engine was both expensive and unnecessary.

-CAHOOTS launched in 2018 and costs just over $1 million for 24-hour service.
+The White Bird Clinic's CAHOOTS has existed since 1989 and costs the city just over $1 million for 24-hour service.

 Ashley Archibald is a Staff Reporter covering local government, policy and equity.
 Have a story idea?
 She can be can reached at ashleya (at) realchangenews (dot) org.
 Follow Ashley on Twitter @AshleyA_RC.